NASA-Openscapes/earthdata-cloud-cookbook/policies-usage/index.md

 ![](images/choose-budget-type.png){fig-align="center" width="394"}

+Exclude Credits and Refunds, include Discounts.
+You can elect to receive emails with a regular cadence: weekly, monthly.

 We set these up at 50, 75, 90, 95% of the total budget, and we will receive emails at those percentages.
 The thinking is that we will need to request more credits starting at 50-75%, and then make sure we have them in hand by 90-95%.

 ### Threshold alerts